soverenio/docs/docs/administration/index.md

     ---

-    Learn how to connect Soveren to your AWS account so that we can automatically discover your data storages.
+    Learn how to connect Soveren to your AWS account for automatic discovery of your data storages.

     [:octicons-arrow-right-24: AWS connections](aws-connections/)